Bighorn Canyon WordPress title

 We did see human life.
 Boaters trolled for fish, and we exchanged friendly waves.
 Others pulled water skiers, and some personal watercraft roared by.
 Sometimes driftwood passed us and sometimes our driver avoided snags.
 Birds circled overhead, always out of my long lens’s range.

-Bighorn in Bighorn Canyon National Recreation Area
+Bighorn sheep in Bighorn Canyon National Recreation Area

 The Apsáalooke kept the Bighorn name, but by the 1800s, the animals were gone.
 They had fallen victim to overhunting.
 The park reintroduced the sheep in 1970.
 Twenty years later, 210 lived in the park, but their population dropped drastically by 2000.